flaviavenerabile/frequency-attestation-corpus-information/index.md

     a owl:ObjectProperty ;
     rdfs:domain frac:Attestation ;
     vs:term_status "stable" ;
     rdfs:comment """Points from an Observation to the exact location in the source material on where it is to be found.
-This can be, for example, a page in a book, the string URI of a passage in a text, a canonical reference to a passage in piece of literatur, or any Web Annotation selector.
-We have confirmed name, function and necessity of this property.
+This can be, for example, a page in a book, the string URI of a passage in a text, a canonical reference to a passage in piece of literature, or any Web Annotation selector.
+We have confirmed the name, function and necessity of this property.
     When the locus is provided, it is not necessary to also refer to the source material as a whole.
 The existence of such a reference is nevertheless implied."""@en .
 ```

 </div>

 > Note: In humanities practice, locations (`frac:locus` objects) can be provided at different levels of granularity, e.g., referring to a particular text span within a text, to a verse, paragraph or chapter within which the text can be found, to a complete work, or a collection of works.
-Data providers should generally use `frac:observedIn` unless the the specific semantics require the use of `frac:locus`.
-In particular, if the location is a complete work (e.g., `dct:Text`) or a corpus identifiable by a URI (i.e., a `dct:Collection`), data providers should use the `frac:observedIn` property.
+Data providers should generally use `frac:observedIn` unless the specific semantics requires the use of `frac:locus`.
+In particular, if the location is a complete work (e.g., `dct:Text`) or a corpus identifiable by an URI (i.e., a `dct:Collection`), data providers should use the `frac:observedIn` property.
 For references within a work or to a collection without explicitly defined boundaries (e.g., `Plato` to designate all of Plato's preserved works as well as any statement ascribed to him from an unpreserved work), data providers should use `frac:locus`.

 > Implementation note: as the type of data source is now to indicated by `dct:DMCIType`, we can merge `frac:locus` and `frac:observedIn`, again.